How to accept online payments for faster cash flow

 - Send invoices with embedded 'Pay now' buttons

-- Enter payment details securely
+- The customer enters payment details securely

 Keep payments secure and prevent fraud